Portsmouth FC parking

-If you are driving to Fratton Park and do not know Portsmouth well, then the easiest route is to follow the A2030 Eastern Road.
+If you are driving to Fratton Park PO4 8SX and do not know Portsmouth well, then the easiest route is to follow the A2030 Eastern Road.

-Whether you are approaching from the west or the east, leave the M27 at the A2030 exit (Portsmouth / Southsea) follow this road south, all the way down, towards the bottom of the A2030 you will be able to see the floodlights of Fratton Park, now in the car park.
+Whether you are approaching from the west or the east, leave the M27 at the A2030 exit (Portsmouth / Southsea) follow this road south, all the way down, towards the bottom of the A2030 you will be able to see the old floodlights of Fratton Park, now in the car park.

 Fratton Park is situated next to a residential area to the south and a commercial / industrial zone to the north so parking close to the ground is always very difficult.
-However here are a few suggestions of suitable places to park.
+However here are a few suggestions of suitable places for Fratton Park parking.

 From Edinburgh Road, in the city centre you can walk to Fratton Park in approximately 20 minutes or you can catch a bus directly to Goldsmith Avenue.

 From Portsmouth Harbour you can either catch a bus directly to Goldsmith Avenue or you can catch a train from Portsmouth Harbour Station, it is only two stops to Fratton Station.